Vaginitis in Teens

 - Painless warts on the vagina, rectum, vulva, or groin, if the cause is HPV.
 But a girl may have the virus without visible warts.

 The symptoms of noninfectious vaginitis can include:

 The symptoms of vaginitis can be like other health conditions.
 Make sure you see your healthcare provider for a diagnosis.

 How is vaginitis diagnosed in a teen?

 The healthcare provider will ask about your teen’s symptoms and health history.
-They will give you child a physical exam.
+They will give your teen a physical exam.
 The physical exam may include a pelvic exam.
-The provider may also check vaginal fluid under a microscope.
+The healthcare provider may also check vaginal fluid under a microscope.